toss/frontend-fundamentals/en/code/examples/item-edit-modal.md

 If the props change, all components referencing them need to be modified.

 For example, if the recommendation feature for items is removed and `recommendedItems` needs to be deleted, it must be removed from all related components.
-The scope of code modification becomes unnecessarily wide, and the coupling is low.
+The scope of code modification becomes unnecessarily wide, and the coupling is high.

 ## ✏️ Work on Improving